sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="updateChannelMetacounterByKey"></a>
 # **updateChannelMetacounterByKey**
-> Map&lt;String, String&gt; updateChannelMetacounterByKey(channelType, channelUrl, key, apiToken, body)
+> Map&lt;String, String&gt; updateChannelMetacounterByKey(apiToken, channelType, channelUrl, key, body)

 Update a channel metacounter - When updating a specific item of a channel metacounter by its key